jnstockley/AddressBookCLI/README.md

   - Program Updater
   - Ability for program to produce logs
   - Better UI for inputing field name
+  - Ability to create new addresses and occupatiosn when adding a new person

 Any other questions tweet me on twitter @jackstockley_ and Ill add it here